Let us see how we can achieve GDPR Compliance with the WordPress GDPR Cookie Consent plugin.

 - Cookie details

 The plugin also comes with a consent withdrawal/change consent option.
-This can be done by enabling the consent log from the Cookie Law settings – Show again tab.
-This ensures that the minimized cookie tab is retained throughout the pages so that the user can edit their consent at a later point, thus complying to the GDPR norms.
+This can be done by enabling the consent log from the GDPR Cookie Consent menu > Settings – Revisit Consent.
+This ensures that the minimized cookie tab is retained throughout the pages so that the user can edit their consent at a later point, thus complying with the GDPR norms.

 Step 5: Cookie notice bar

 The cookie message bar can be completely customized to match the look and feel of your website using pre-made templates or by including a custom CSS via the editor.
-You can also choose from the various styles available to show the cookie message as a banner, widget or a pop-up from Cookie law Settings > Themes tab.
+You can also choose from the various styles available to show the cookie message as a banner, widget, or a pop-up from GDPR Cookie Consent menu > Settings > Themes tab.

 We have various shortcodes that can be used to add content to pages and posts on your website with little effort.
 To name a few you can: